Cargo Securement Regulations: What Are They?

 - Large boulders

-What happens when truck drivers ignore cargo securement regulations?
+What happens when truck drivers ignore these regulations?

 Since the result of a load shift or lost load can be disastrous, cargo securement regulations have been put into law for the safety of the truck drivers and other drivers on Michigan roads.